-The pelvis is the lowest part of your tummy (abdomen).
-Organs in your pelvis include your bowel, bladder, womb (uterus) and ovaries.
-Pelvic pain usually means pain that starts from one of these organs.
+Pelvic pain usually means pain that starts from one of several organs located in the pelvis (the lowest part of your tummy).
+These pelvic organs include the bowel, bladder, womb (uterus), Fallopian tubes and ovaries.
 In some cases the pain comes from your pelvic bones that lie next to these organs, or from nearby muscles, nerves, blood vessels or joints.
 So, there are many causes of pelvic pain.

 Pelvic pain is more common in women than in men.
 This leaflet will deal with the most common causes of pelvic pain in women.